How To Choose Your Adv Bike Helmet – Ultimate Guide

 Trying On The Helmet

-Determining the type of helmet, head shape, and head measurements are not enough to ensure that the helmet you choose, actually fits.
+Determining the type of helmet, head shape, and head measurements is not enough to ensure that the helmet you choose, actually fits.

 Trying the helmet on is essential.
 Do it for at least 30 to 45m.
 Do it at the local helmet retailer or take advantage of an online store that has free returns if the helmet does not fit you properly.
 Nowadays, major online motorcycle stores not only have that policy but also have customer support that can guide you through the process.